Help Is On the Way (Maybe Midnight)

-"Help Is On the Way (Maybe Midnight)" is a song by American Christian hip hop musician TobyMac.
-The song was released as a single on February 19, 2021.
+"Help Is On the Way (Maybe Midnight)" is a song by American Contemporary Christian artist TobyMac as the third single from his ninth studio album Life After Death.
+The song was released on February 19, 2021.
 TobyMac collaborated with Micah Kuiper in songwriting and production of the single.

 "Help Is On the Way (Maybe Midnight)" peaked at No. 24 on Billboard's Bubbling Under Hot 100 chart, and at No. 3 on the US Hot Christian Songs chart.
 The music video of the song won the GMA Dove Award for Short Form Video of the Year at the 2021 GMA Dove Awards.